-In addition to being a senior consultant at Preiskel & Co LLP, David is law and policy commentator at the Financial Times and is a an award-winning journalist.
-Over the last year David has also emerged as a leading commentator on Brexit.
+In addition to being a senior consultant at Preiskel & Co LLP, I happen to be a law and policy commentator at the Financial Times and on my own blog (and on social media).
+I am currently writing quite a lot about Brexit.

 - contracts and other commercial law issues;

 - media law issues (for both mainstream and social media) such as defamation, copyright, pre-publication risk management, and content liability;

 - IT law;

 - telecommunications law (including regulatory issues);

 - public law and regulatory law;